Ayamase

 Ayamase, also spelled Ayamashe, is a special type of sauce or stew native to the Yoruba people in West Africa.
 It is eaten with Ofada rice and sometimes regular white rice.
 It is a made with peppers, green peppers and spices.
 It usually contains meat, fish and eggs.
 It has a dark greenish colour.
 It is different from a stew called Ofada sauce or Lafenwa stew which is reddish and also eaten with Ofada rice.
-It is popular in Yoruba parties called Owambe and in home cooking.
+It is popular in Yoruba parties called Owanbe and in home cooking.